 SEATTLE -- After closing one of its table-service cafe locations, Starbucks Coffee Co. here is converting a second Cafe Starbucks location to a traditional coffee-house format.
 While customers may no longer get meat loaf and chocolate cake brought to their table, they can choose from a selection of pastries, salads and sandwiches just as they do in thousands of other Starbucks coffee houses, officials said.
 The cafe concept, in place at four units here, was always a test for Starbucks, ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.